bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_main.md

 4. <a href="../discretesignalprocessing_transforms_main">Discrete-time transforms</a> (in progress) - Discrete-time signals are usually represented in the time-domain.
 However, for many applications it is usually more convenient to transform this signal first to another domain, such as the frequency domain, in order to perform calculations.

-5. **Transform analysis of discrete-time systems** (to be added) - Similarly to discrete-time signals, also systems can be characterized in different domains.
+5. <a href="../discretesignalprocessing_analysis_main">Transform analysis of discrete-time systems</a> (in progress) - Similarly to discrete-time signals, also systems can be characterized in different domains.
 Usually this allows for better insight in the system and simplified calculations.

 6. **Special filter structures** (to be added) - Some filter structures behave in a very distinct way.
 Because of their characteristics and consequences it is worth discussing them.